semgrep/semgrep-docs/docs/semgrep-app/dashboard.md

 	<dt>Code injection</dt>
 	<dd>Refers to poor handling of untrusted data (data from user inputs, integrations, and the like) that leads to malicious actors injecting their own code into the application.
 Semgrep Registry provides <a href="https://semgrep.dev/p/sql-injection">a ruleset guarding against SQL injection</a> for a variety of languages.</dd>
 	<dt>Cookie flag</dt>
 	<dd>Indicates issues with session management, specifically the misuse or underuse of cookie attributes such as <code>secure</code>, <code>HttpOnly</code>, <code>SameSite</code>, to prevent cookie theft and other cookie-related attacks.
-The Semgrep rule <a href="https://semgrep.dev/playground?registry=go.gorilla.security.audit.session-cookie-missing-httponly.session-cookie-missing-httponly">"Session Cookie Missing HttpOnly"</a> is an example written for Golang.</dd>
+The Semgrep rule <a href="https://semgrep.dev/playground?registry=go.gorilla.security.audit.session-cookie-missing-httponly.session-cookie-missing-httponly">"Session Cookie Missing HttpOnly"</a> is an example written for Go language.</dd>
 	<dt>Cross-site request forgery (CSRF)</dt>
 	<dd>This category tracks patterns in code that may result in CSRF attacks.
 CSRF attacks occur when an attacker induces users to perform unintentional actions.
 These issues can be detected based on a codebase’s framework, such as Django.
 In the rule, <a href="https://semgrep.dev/playground?registry=python.django.security.audit.csrf-exempt.no-csrf-exempt">"No CSRF Exempt"</a>, Semgrep detects when a Django route does not have a CSRF token, the lack of which could lead to an attack.</dd>
 	<dt>Active debug code</dt>